Intestinal Cleanse for Horses – a Program You Can Implement Immediately

 Before you start: three questions you should ask

-A program doesn't start with the first spoon of zeolite.
+A cleanse doesn't start with the first spoon of zeolite.
 It starts with observation.

 1. What is my horse really eating right now?

 Hay quality is the most important variable.
-Moldy, dusty, or mycotoxin-contaminated hay will undermine any program.
-If you're unsure, change hay suppliers for the program period or have a sample analyzed.
-Zeolite can bind mycotoxins – but it's always better to address the source than to constantly buffer it.
+Moldy, dusty, or mycotoxin-contaminated hay will undermine any cleanse.
+If you are unsure, change the hay supplier for the cleanse period or have a sample analyzed.
+Zeolite can bind mycotoxins – but it is always better to address the source than to continuously buffer it.

 2. How much exercise does my horse get?

 The gut needs exercise.
 Not high-performance sport – but daily, gentle movement promotes peristalsis, reduces stress, and supports the microbiome.
-If your horse mostly stands still during the program, the effect will be weak.
+If your horse mostly stands still during the cleanse, the effect will be minimal.

-3. Is there a vet I should involve?
+3. Is there a veterinarian I should involve?

-For pronounced symptoms – significant weight loss, frequent colic, clear behavioral changes – a veterinary examination before the program is advisable.
-A gut health program with zeolite is not a substitute for diagnosis.
+For pronounced symptoms – severe weight loss, frequent colic, significant behavioral changes – a veterinary examination before the cleanse is advisable.
+An intestinal cleanse with zeolite is not a substitute for a diagnosis.

 The 8-Week Program